 - Sour cream and guacamole, optional

-- Brush one side of each tortilla with oil.
+- Warm the tortillas; brush one side with oil.
 Spoon 1/4 cup beef mixture off-center on oiled side of tortillas.
 Top with 1 tablespoon each of salsa, cheddar cheese and Monterey Jack cheese.
-Fold sides and ends over filling and roll up.
+Fold up edge nearest filling; fold in both sides and roll up.
 Secure with toothpicks; place in a greased 13-in. x 9-in. baking dish.
 Brush with oil

 - Bake, uncovered, at 450° for 10-15 minutes or until lightly browned.
 Sprinkle with remaining cheeses.
 Bake 2-3 minutes longer or until cheese is melted.
 To serve, place chimichangas on bed of lettuce and tomato.
 Top with remaining salsa and sour cream and guacamole if desired.
 Yield: 1 dozen.

 Originally published as Cheesy Chimichangas in Taste of Home Ground Beef Cookbook 1999, p292